Solrikk/QRVision/README.md

 - **`pyzbar`**: A specialized library for decoding QR codes.
 It provides accurate and fast reading of information from QR codes, which is critically important.
 - **`scikit-learn`**: One of the leading machine learning libraries used for versatile data processing.
 In our project, it is used to analyze text using the TF-IDF (Term Frequency-Inverse Document Frequency) algorithm, which allows efficient analysis and classification of text data.
 - **`numpy`**: A high-performance library for numerical computations that works with multi-dimensional arrays and matrices.
 It provides numerous mathematical functions, making it indispensable for data processing and performing complex calculations.
-- **`SQLAlchemy`**: An Object-Relational Mapping (ORM) tool that simplifies database interactions.
-SQLAlchemy allows abstraction from the details of SQL queries, providing a convenient way to work with the database through an object-oriented interface.

 ### _Frontend:_